 We will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity, debt financings, license and development agreements, or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
-These conditions raise substantial doubt about our ability to continue as a going concern.
 We will need to generate significant revenue to achieve profitability, and we may never do so.